briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 ### I. **Codebase** - *One codebase tracked in revision control, many deploys*

 This first factor of the 12 Factor app deserves some clarification.
 There are **two** code repositories in use here.
 The first is `django-cdk`.
 This repo is an AWS CDK construct library that is written in TypeScript and published to NPM and PyPI.
-It includes several different constructs that help developers and teams deploy Django applications on AWS using different tools (such ECS, EKS and docker swarm).
+It includes several different constructs that help developers and teams deploy Django applications on AWS.

   The second codebase is `django-step-by-step`.
 This project is a reference application that several applications in a monorepo structure.
 It includes a Django project built with Django REST Framework and a Vue.js frontend application built with Quasar, TypeScript, Vue 3 and the Composition API.
 It is a simple micro-blogging application called μblog.
 The `django-step-by-step` repo also includes a `cdk` directory that includes the `django-cdk` library as a dependency.